-- The ORPP should clearly state the goals, challenges, and research priorities of the plan and how these relate to existing programs and new initiatives.
-The challenges should provide a more directed and inspiring rationale for the research priorities. - Linkages among the themes should be clearly and consistently delineated in the supporting text for the research priorities.
-This could be accomplished through a simple statement that a given research priority will also forward the goals of other (specified) themes. - The Implementation Strategy should include a schedule by which these priorities could reasonably be addressed, a set of benchmarks by which progress could be assessed, and a strategy for maintaining new capabilities (made possible by advances in knowledge of processes, modeling, and technology) through the transfer from research to operational programs.
+RECOMMENDATION: The ORPP should clearly state the goals, challenges, and research priorities of the plan and how these relate to existing programs and new initiatives.
+The challenges should provide a more directed and inspiring rationale for the research priorities.

+RECOMMENDATION: Linkages among the themes should be clearly and consistently delineated in the supporting text for the research priorities.
+This could be accomplished through a simple statement that a given research priority will also forward the goals of other (specified) themes.

+RECOMMENDATION: The implementation strategy should include a schedule by which these priorities could reasonably be addressed, a set of benchmarks by which progress can be assessed, and a strategy for maintaining new capabilities (made possible by advances in knowledge of processes, modeling, and technology) through the transfer from research to operational programs.